 2.0 GPA: more than 10 course units

 Satisfactory academic progress reviews at Gettysburg College will take into consideration only those course units posted to the student's academic record by the Registrar's Office.
 Grades for courses transferred into Gettysburg College are not included in the student's cumulative grade point average (GPA).
+For new transfer students, course credits from another institution which are accepted toward the student's educational program at Gettysburg will count as both attempted and completed course units.

 Withdrawals: Courses dropped within the 100% refund period (during the add/drop period) will not count as attempted.
 However, classes dropped after this point will count as attempted and will be factored into a student's satisfactory academic progress.
 Students who take a leave of absence mid-semester may have difficulty meeting the satisfactory academic progress standards upon their return to the College.
 We encourage those students to file a Letter of Appeal requesting a review of the situation and the development of an “academic plan” that will permit them to continue receiving financial aid from Title IV Federal Student Aid resources.

 Incompletes: A student will not lose eligibility because of a course incomplete, unless he/she is already on financial aid warning or probation.
 However, the final grade results might impact future eligibility.
+Grades submitted by the mid-point of the semester will be considered for the current semester; grades submitted later in the semester will not be considered until the following semester.

 Repeated courses: Courses that are repeated will show as units attempted each time they are taken; however, only the final attempt will be included as a course completed.
 Only the last reported grade will be included in the student's GPA.